Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Simulation studies

 The left column of Figure \ref{figure:sim_link} confirms that SVFM predictions align closely with the true $g(\cdot)$.
-The DSNet predictions also follow the trend of $g(\cdot)$ well, though with slightly reduced accuracy near the right end.
-Additionally, the residuals from DSNet appear to exhibit slightly greater variance compared to those from SVFM.
+The SVD-funNet predictions also follow the trend of $g(\cdot)$ well, though with slightly reduced accuracy near the right end.
+Additionally, the residuals from SVD-funNet appear to exhibit slightly greater variance compared to those from SVFM.
 Nevertheless, we note that our experimental setup places the SVFM model in a favorable position, as the model fitting directly uses the true value $p = 4$.
 As such, the performance of SVFM may be somewhat overly optimistic.

 More importantly, the overly simplified structure assumed in Scenario 1 is unlikely to hold in most real-world applications.
-Under Scenario 2, where the functional covariates are drawn directly from real observations that likely cannot be adequately represented using only a few basis functions and may exhibit more complex spatial dependency structures, the predictive accuracy of DSNet uniformly surpasses that of SVFM.
-This suggests that DSNet is better equipped to extract meaningful information from functional covariates with complex structures than the parametric SVFM.
-The right column of Figure \ref{figure:sim_link} shows that DSNet captures the trend of $g(\cdot)$ better than SVFM.
-The residuals from DSNet are more centered around zero and exhibit slightly less variability compared to those from SVFM.
+Under Scenario 2, where the functional covariates are drawn directly from real observations that likely cannot be adequately represented using only a few basis functions and may exhibit more complex spatial dependency structures, the predictive accuracy of SVD-funNet uniformly surpasses that of SVFM.
+This suggests that SVD-funNet is better equipped to extract meaningful information from functional covariates with complex structures than the parametric SVFM.
+The right column of Figure \ref{figure:sim_link} shows that SVD-funNet captures the trend of $g(\cdot)$ better than SVFM.
+The residuals from SVD-funNet are more centered around zero and exhibit slightly less variability compared to those from SVFM.

-The FNN, which does not account for spatial correlation or spatial variability, consistently underperforms compared to both DSNet and SVFM.
+The FNN, which does not account for spatial correlation or spatial variability, consistently underperforms compared to both SVD-funNet and SVFM.
 As shown in Figure \ref{figure:sim_link}, predictions from FNN tend to cluster around the mean of the responses, regardless of the form of the $g(\cdot)$ function.
-This behavior arises because FNN, by not considering spatial characteristics of data, tends to average information across all locations, resulting in fitted values that gravitate toward the global mean.
+This behavior arises because FNN, by not accounting for the spatial characteristics of data, tends to average information across all locations, resulting in fitted values that gravitate toward the global mean. \black{ Although DKF outperforms FNN by incorporating evaluated spatial basis functions alongside functional covariates in the input layer, resulting in smaller MSPEs, it still underperforms the proposed SVD-funNet, which further incorporates spatially varying parameters.}